vertexproject/synapse/docs/synapse/glossary.rst

 Lift
 ----

 Within Synapse, one of the three primary methods for interacting with data in a :ref:`gloss-cortex`.
 A lift is a read operation that selects a set of nodes from the Cortex.
-See also :ref:`gloss-filter` and :ref:`gloss-pivot`.
+Compare with :ref:`gloss-filter` and :ref:`gloss-pivot`.

+See :ref:`storm-ref-lift` for additional detail.

 M
 =